luniand/luniand-ui/CONTRIBUTING.md

 ## Development

 To improve our development process, we've set up tooling and systems.
-Uisland UI uses a monorepo structure and we treat each component as an independent package that can be consumed in isolation.
+Uniland UI uses a monorepo structure and we treat each component as an independent package that can be consumed in isolation.